 However - handhelds & fancy phones (eg iPhone, Omnia, Nexus) can almost certainly be made to play MIDI files.
 If not built in, then look for a MIDI player in your App store.

-And if your web browser on your laptop is reasonably up-to-date ( mid-2015 or later) - then you MAY even be able to play MIDI files from within your web browser.
+And if your web browser on your laptop is reasonably up-to-date ( mid-2015 or later) - then you should be able to play MIDI files from within your web browser without any problems.

 Alternatively - websites ( eg cyberbass ) are also now going the HTML5 route.
 But HTML5 doesn’t yet support MIDI - therefore they use MP3 files.
 Slightly less flexible than MIDI - but supported on all platforms.
 See for example Bach’s Christmas Oratorio .
 Try it.